material-components/material-components-web/docs/importing-js.md

 If you are using TypeScript, MDC Web's packages also include `.d.ts` files for your consumption.
 Most of the time you shouldn't need to reference these, as the TypeScript compiler should automatically pick them up.
 MDC Web has also defined the `types` property found in `package.json`, for your convinence.
 There is a bundled `.d.ts` file found under the `dist` directory that maps to the respective UMD module.
 There are corresponding `.d.ts` files for each foundation/component/adapter/etc. within the package.

+> NOTE: Intentionally we did not include the `.ts` source files in our packages.
+Everyone can use the `.d.ts` files and transpiled `.js` (in ES5 or ES2015+ format) as `.js` files are universally accepted.

 ### CommonJS

 ```js